 The NDHCB has an established review process and application guide respecting the evaluation of academic qualifications of individuals from non-accredited dental hygiene programs for the determination of eligibility to write the NDHCE.
-Graduates of accredited\ dental programs are eligible to write the NDHCE without further evaluation of their academic qualifications.
+Graduates from accredited dental programs are eligible to write the NDHCE without further evaluation of their academic qualifications.

-The evaluation standards are based on current:
+As previously reported, the evaluation standards were based on:

 - 1. Commission on Dental Accreditation of Canada's Accreditation requirements for Dental Hygiene Programs; - 2.
-Canadian Dental Hygienists Associations's Policy Framework for Dental Hygiene Education in Canada; - 3.
+Canadian Dental Hygienists Association's Policy Framework for Dental Hygiene Education in Canada; - 3.
 Canadian Dental Hygienists Association's Dental Hygiene: Definition, Scope and Practice Standards; - 4.
-Curricula from Canadian Dental Hygiene Programs; and - 5.
-Dental Hygiene Educator's Canada's 2004 Learning Outcomes for Canadian Dental Hygiene Education. - \ Accredited shall mean accredited by the Commission on Dental Accreditation of Canada (CDAC) or the American Dental Association Commission on Dental Accreditation (ADA/CODA).
+Curricula from Canadian Dental Hygiene Programs;

+5. Dental Hygiene Educator's Canada's 2004 Learning Outcomes for Canadian Dental Hygiene Education; and